One common EQ problem on an overall mix is harshness.

 This has happened to me and I fixed it in a way that I thought wouldn’t work.

-You see, the overall mix I was working on was really aggressive and punchy, but it was still slightly piercing when I turned it up.
+You see, the was really aggressive and punchy, but it was still slightly piercing when I turned it up.

 Our ears are most sensitive in the 3 kHz area so if your mix has a lot of high-mids it will sound painful if you turn it up too loud.
 Your ears just can’t handle it.